awslabs/amazon-eks-ami/doc/USER_GUIDE.md

 ## Image credential provider plugins

 Prior to Kubernetes 1.27, the `kubelet` could obtain credentials for ECR out of the box.
 This legacy credential process has been removed in Kubernetes 1.27, and
 ECR credentials should now be obtained via a plugin, the `ecr-credential-provider`.
+This plugin is installed in the AMI at `/etc/eks/image-credential-provider/ecr-credential-provider`.
 More information about this plugin is available in the [`cloud-provider-aws` documentation](https://cloud-provider-aws.sigs.k8s.io/credential_provider/).

-This plugin is installed in the AMI at `/etc/eks/image-credential-provider/ecr-credential-provider`, and additional image credential provider plugins may be appended to `/etc/eks/image-credential-provider/config.json`.
+Additional image credential provider plugins may be appended to `/etc/eks/image-credential-provider/config.json`.
+In Kubernetes versions before 1.27, all plugins in this file must support `credentialprovider.kubelet.k8s.io/v1alpha1`.
+In Kubernetes versions 1.27 and above, they must support `credentialprovider.kubelet.k8s.io/v1`.

 For more information about image credential provider plugins, refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-credential-provider/).